he1nh/openshift-prometheus/README.md

 ## deployment

-In this part we are going to deploy
+In this part we are going to deploy all of below in one go:

 * a haproxy-exporter for exporting the OpenShift router metrics
 * prometheus for scraping the exporter, API server, node(s) and promettheus itself